Skip to Main Content

 Cascadia Students:

-All Cascadia Students can save files to their CC fileshare when it is mapped as their H: drive when they use their Cascadia Network Account to log onto computers in Cascadia buildings.
-Cascadia students can access this fileshare wirelessly, or from off-campus using the instructions on the Cascadia website.
+All current Cascadia Students can save files to their OneDrive and access this fileshare wirelessly, or from off-campus using the instructions on the Cascadia website.

 Not affiliated with the University of Washington or Cascadia College?